didiooi/ProjectHutton/README.md

 Collaborators: Dawn Jobe, Sher (Didi) Ooi, Kamal Hami-Eddine, James Lowell, Vic

+Project status: Proof of Concept as part of Geophysics Hackathon

 # Motivation
 A geoscientist's dream (apart from having a rock library at home, or more field work to do) is to have a cloud AI personal assistant, who will listen to our requests, query a structured database and return responses in speech form and also display regression plots derived from database